BrighterCommand/Docs/contents/BasicConfiguration.md

 See the documentation for detail on specific *transports* on how to configure them for use with Brighter, for now it is enough to know that you need to provide a *Messaging Gateway* which tells us how to reach the middleware and a *Publication* which tells us how to configure the middleware.

 *Transports* provide an **IAmAProducerRegistryFactory()** to allow you to create multiple *Publications* connected to the same middleware.

+#### Retry and Circuit Breaker with an External Bus

+When posting a request to the External Bus we use a Polly policy internally to control Retry and Circuit Breaker in case the External Bus is not available.
+These policies have defaults but you can configure the behavior using the policy keys:

+* **Paramore.RETRYPOLICY**
+* **Paramore.CIRCUITBREAKER**

+#### **Bus Example**

+Putting this together, an example configuration for an External Bus for a local RabbitMQ instance could look like this:

 ``` csharp
 public void ConfigureServices(IServiceCollection services)